Help for Child with Autism & Recurring Behavioral Crises: Part 2

 “Our child – soon to be a teenager – has autism, and there are times when we find ourselves in a true behavioral crisis.
 What can we do besides call 911?”

 So important is this question – and so broad the situations and options – that we invited two experts to offer different perspectives.
-Last week’s post, by child psychologist Lark Huang-Storms, discussed in-home and out-patient options.
+Last week’s post, by child psychologist Lark Huang-Storms, discussed in-home and out-patient options for recurring behavioral crises.
 Today’s post is by child psychiatrist Matthew Siegel, director of the Developmental Disorders Program at Spring Harbor Hospital, in Westbrooke, Maine.
 Dr. Siegel heads a newly funded research consortium seeking to advance understanding of severe autism and its treatment.
-(Read about this new collaborative here.)

 Recurrent behavioral crises, be they hourly or weekly, are among the greatest challenges for children and families affected by autism.
 Whether they occur at home, in school or the grocery store, crisis behaviors keep children from advancing toward their potential.

 When they recur, interventions should begin with medical examination for possible underlying conditions, a positive-support behavioral plan and exploration of sensory and communication issues.
 Next comes careful consideration of behavioral medications.
-(For a discussion of these issues and options, see last week’s blog post and the Autism Speaks Challenging Behaviors Tool Kit.)
+(For a discussion of these issues and options, see the Autism Speaks Challenging Behaviors Tool Kit.)